dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 The `SmUUID` part gets copied toto Generic -&gt; SystemUUID.

-We set Generic -&gt; ROM to either an Apple ROM \(dumped from a real Mac\), your NIC MAC address, or any random MAC address \(could be just 6 random bytes, for this guide we'll use `11223300 0000`\)
+We set Generic -&gt; ROM to either an Apple ROM \(dumped from a real Mac\), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
+After install follow the [Fixing iServices](/post-install/iservices.md) page on how to find your real MAC Address)

 **Reminder that you want valid serial numbers but those not in use, you want to get a message back like: "Purchase Date not Validated"**